What is Tantra?

-Tantra, and tantric yoga, offers us invaluable tools for embracing everyday life, and our lover, with greater passion, serenity, and acceptance.
+Tantra, and Tantra yoga, offers us invaluable tools for embracing everyday life, and our lover, with greater passion, serenity, and acceptance.
 And Tantra isn’t just for granola-eating, Birkenstock -wearing, Burning Man aficionados–tantric principles can help just about anyone, particularly those in long-term relationships.

-I’ve been exploring Tantric principles and exercises for over a decade, but it’s only over the past six months that I’ve really started to dive deeper into Tantric yoga.
+I’ve been exploring Tantric principles and exercises for over a decade, but it’s only over the past six months that I’ve really started to dive deeper into Tantra yoga.
 And for students like me, if you Google “Tantra,” the results are not always encouraging.

 Uriel works at Mahasiddha Yoga in Chiang Mai.
 He has spent the last 12 years in various parts of the world, teaching and studying yoga, Tantra and meditation and living in spiritual communities and retreat centers.

 I wanted to have Uriel on the podcast to “de-mystify” Tantra a bit, particularly for the uninitiated.
-We had a great conversation at the school here in Chiang Mai, discussing the origins of Tantra, the neo-Tantra movement, the Tantric principle of masculine/feminine polarity, the “dangers” of tantra, and much more.
+We had a great conversation at the school here in Chiang Mai, discussing the origins of Tantra, the neo-Tantra movement, the Tantric principle of masculine/feminine polarity, the “dangers” of Tantra, and much more.